 - Occipital Neuralgia.
 With sudden, throbbing, electric-shock-like headache pain, this form of neuralgia results from irritation of the occipital nerves that pierce the muscles of the neck.
 It may be precipitated by whiplash, localized trauma, infection or chronic positioning of the head in a downward or forward direction.

-Turn to Princeton Brain & Spine for Relief of Neuralgia
+Turn to Princeton Brain, Spine & Sports Medicine for Relief of Neuralgia